Anonymoussubmissionpurpose/EDITS/README.md

 ## Environment
 Experiments are carried out on a Titan RTX with Cuda 10.1.

-Details can be found in requirements.txt.
+Library details can be found in requirements.txt.

 Notice: Cuda is enabled for default settings.

 ## Usage
-Default dataset for node classification and link prediction is ACM and BlogCatalog, respectively.
+Default dataset for node classification is bail.
+A pre-processed dataset for bail is provided in *pre_processed*.
 Use as
 ```
 python train.py